Chebyshev polynomials in the complex plane and on the real line: Chebyshev polynomials in the complex plane

-and is equal to $0$ if the set $\sfE$ is polar.
-It is a conformal invariant in the sense that if $\sfE_1$ and $\sfE_2$ denote two compact sets with associated unbounded components $\Omega_{\sfE_1}$ and $\Omega_{\sfE_2}$ such that there exists a conformal map
+We see that sets of capacity \(0\) are precisely those that are polar.
+If $\sfE_1$ and $\sfE_2$ denote two compact sets with associated unbounded components $\Omega_{\sfE_1}$ and $\Omega_{\sfE_2}$ such that there exists a conformal map

-with $\Phi(z) = \alpha z+O(1)$ as $z\rightarrow \infty$, $\alpha\neq 0$, then \cite[Theorem 5.2.3]{ransford95}
+with $\Phi(z) = \alpha z+O(1)$ as $z\rightarrow\infty$, $\alpha\neq 0$, then \cite[Theorem 5.2.3]{ransford95}

-A proof of the following useful formula concerning the capacity of polynomial preimages can be found in \cite{ransford95}.
-If $Q$ is a polynomial of exact degree $n$ with leading coefficient $a\neq 0$ then \cite[Theorem 5.2.3]{ransford95}